Sequoia: benefits, dosage, contraindications

 ✪✪✪✪

 Sequoia promotes prostate health by reducing inflammation and improving urinary function.
-It is said to have preventative activity against prostate adenoma and chronic prostatitis.
+It may have a preventive effect against prostatic adenoma and chronic prostatitis.

 Posologie